KelvinHere/Yoga_Milestone_4/testing.md

     - `/superuser_admin` - Result: Redirect to login page
     - `/update_instructor_status/<user_to_update>/<status>` - Result: Redirect to login page

-#### Lessons Page
+## **Lessons Page**

 1. **lessons view**
 - **Valid requests**
     - Filters
         - When directed to the lesson page from the instructors page you are shown the instructor profile with their (sortable and filterable) lessons underneath.
-    - Subscribed Lessons filter `/lessons/?filter=mylessons` only displays lessons currently subscribed to, a message of "You are currently not subscribed to any lessons"
+        - Subscribed Lessons filter `/lessons/?filter=mylessons` only displays lessons currently subscribed to, or a message of "You are currently not subscribed to any lessons"
-    - Purchased Lessons filter `/lessons/?filter=paidlessons` only displays purchased lessons, when a user has none it show the warning "You have not purchased any lessons"
+        - Purchased Lessons filter `/lessons/?filter=paidlessons` only displays purchased lessons, or a message "You have not purchased any lessons"
         - All Lessons filter `/lessons/?filter=None` displays all lessons

     - Stacked Filters
         - When viewing an instructors lessons
             - All lessons filter will only show lessons by that instructor as default
-        - Purchased lessons filter will only show lessons purchased from that instructor
+            - `/lessons/?filter=paidlessons` filter will only show lessons purchased from that instructor
-        - Subscribed lessons filter will only show lessons subscribed to from that instructor
+            - `/lessons/?filter=mylessons` subscribed lessons filter will only show lessons subscribed to from that instructor

 - **Error and Invalid request handling**
     - Filters
         - `/lessons/?filter=AN_INVALID_FILTER` - Invalid filters default to showing all lessons and will not return an error message

     - Sort direction
         - `lessons/?direction=INVALID_DIRECTION` - Invalid direction argument will default the sort to descending
         - `lessons/?sort=INVALID_SORT_ARGUMENT` - Invalid sort arguments will warn the user "Invalid sort value, displaying all lessons by name in ascending order"

     - Instructor
         - `lessons/?instructor=NOT_AN_INSTRUCTOR` Passed a user that is not an instructor, user redirected to instructors page error message "This user is not an instructor, please pick one from the instructor list."
         - `lessons/?instructor=INVALID_USER` Passed a user that does not exist, user redirected to instructor page with error message "This instructor was not found, please pick one from the instructor list."

 2. **subscribe view**
 - **Valid Requests**